COMPSCI331-2021/asg-concert/README.md

 list of members in your team and a brief summary of what role each member played.

-**If this file is not provided then no marks will be awarded for the Teamwork component of the mark (see below).**
+**If this file is not provided then no marks will be awarded for some components of the mark (see below).**

 #### Assessment
 This project is worth **30%** of your final grade.
 It is marked out of **80 marks**, as per the following rubric: